 Attending church is also on the decline because Satan has convinced us that we don’t need to attend in order to serve God.
 No, God doesn’t require us to attend to serve Him, but there are some really good reasons why God does asks us to attend.

 I’m not going to address those reasons here, but I want to give you 5 reasons why you should NOT attend church today.

 1. To Gossip About Someone

 We all do it.
 When our sisters or brothers at church say and do something we don’t like, the first thing we do is get on the phone (or get as far as the parking lot) to talk about it to another believer.
-It’s hard not to gossip, when someone doesn’t wear “church attire,” sings off-key in the choir or especially when we get mad and not happy with the way someone looks and speaks to us.
+It’s hard not to gossip, when someone doesn’t wear “church attire,” sings off-key in the choir or especially when we get mad with the way someone looks and speaks to us.
 We are human.